taikaa/ca_extend/README.md

 ## How to Report an issue or contribute to the module

-Puppet Labs modules on the Puppet Forge are open source projects, and community contributions are essential for keeping them great.
-We can’t access the huge number of platforms and myriad of hardware, software, and deployment configurations that Puppet is intended to serve.
-We want to keep it as easy as possible to contribute changes so that our modules work in your environment.

 If you are a PE user and need support using this module or are encountering issues, our Support team would be happy to help you resolve your issue and help reproduce any bugs.
 Just raise a ticket on the [support portal](https://support.puppet.com/hc/en-us/requests/new).

-If you have a reproducible bug or are a community user you can raise it directly on the Github issues page of the module [here]. https://github.com/puppetlabs/ca_extend/issues We also welcome PR contributions to improve the module.
+If you have a reproducible bug or are a community user you can raise it directly on the Github issues page of the module [here](https://github.com/puppetlabs/ca_extend/issues) We also welcome PR contributions to improve the module.
 Please see further details about contributing [here](https://puppet.com/docs/puppet/7.5/contributing.html#contributing_changes_to_module_repositories)